-2.19 H&F, along with all other boroughs, needs to shift our current reliance on fossil fuels such as natural gas and move to a more diverse mix of energy sources which are low and zero-carbon, including renewable energy technologies.
+2.19.
+H&F, along with all other boroughs, needs to shift our current reliance on fossil fuels such as natural gas and move to a more diverse mix of energy sources which are low and zero-carbon, including renewable energy technologies.

-2.20 Gas boilers are the single largest contributor to CO2 emissions locally and the council's vision is that the borough's heat and power will be supplied by renewable energy and, where possible, by local sources that efficiently meet demand.
-Use of low-carbon heating will have a much greater benefit in terms of reducing CO2 emissions than renewable electricity generation.
+2.20.
+Gas boilers are the single largest contributor to CO2 emissions locally and the council's vision is that the borough's heat and power will be supplied by renewable energy and, where possible, by local sources that efficiently meet demand.
+Use of low-carbon heating including through making connections to low carbon heat networks will have a much significant in terms of reducing CO2 emissions.
+Renewable energy generation will also reduce a development's carbon footprint.

-2.21 New developments have an important role in helping to increase the use of renewable energy, but many existing buildings are also capable of retrofitting energy generation technologies such as solar PV panels and Heat Pumps to provide low carbon heating and electricity.
+2.21.
+New developments have an important role in helping to increase the use of renewable energy, but many existing buildings are also capable of retrofitting energy generation technologies such as solar PV panels and Heat Pumps to provide low carbon heating and electricity.
 Solar thermal panels can also be considered as a way of generating hot water on-site, reducing energy demand.
 In summer months 100% of hot water demand can be met through one of these systems.

-2.22 Buildings therefore have a vital role to play in helping to meet the council's commitment to be net zero carbon by 2030.
+2.22.
+Buildings therefore have a vital role to play in helping to meet the council's commitment to be net zero carbon by 2030.
 On-site renewable energy generation will also help the borough become more self-sufficient and resilient in terms of its future energy use and can provide cheaper energy.

-2.23 By adding energy efficiency and other energy reduction measures this can help improve the Energy Performance Certificate (EPC) rating of properties.
+2.23.
+By adding energy efficiency and other energy reduction measures this can help improve the Energy Performance Certificate (EPC) rating of properties.
 Some of these measures could be done without the need for planning permission such as topping up loft insulation levels or upgrading the heating system. whereas others, like adding external insulation to a property may need further consideration in terms of planning implications and requirements.

-Use a heat pump
+JUSE a heat pump

 The preferred heating technology to meet zero carbon is a heat pump.
 There are lots of different types and arrangements to consider.
-To leave the most flexibility, a location for external fan units should be allowed.
+To leave the most flexibbility, a location for external fan units should be allowed.